NVIDIA/spark-rapids/CONTRIBUTING.md

 ### Building against different CUDA Toolkit versions

-You can build against different versions of the CUDA Toolkit by using qone of the following profiles:
+You can build against different versions of the CUDA Toolkit by using one of the following profiles:
 * `-Pcuda11` (CUDA 11.0/11.1/11.2, default)

 ### Building a Distribution for a Single Spark Release